Infundibulicybe gibba: Similar species

+The species resembles Infundibulicybe squamulosa, Pseudoclitocybe cyathiformis, Bonomyces sinopicus, and Singerocybe adirondackensis.

+Distribution and habitat

 This gregarious saprobic mushroom grows on soil in deciduous or (less commonly) coniferous woods and may be found from summer to autumn.
 It sometimes forms fairy rings.

 It is very common throughout Europe, and occurs in North America and Japan.

+Uses

 It is edible when young, but said to be of mediocre quality.
 It can be fried or used in risottos or soups etc. The stems are tough and may be discarded.
 The species resembles some which are poisonous.

 An extract of I. gibba exhibits inhibitory activity on thrombin.